iftachsc/vmwmanager/README.md

 # vmwmanager
-Microservice in charger of vmware aspects
+Microservice in charge of vmware aspects